kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-subprocess.rst

 .. method:: BaseEventLoop.subprocess_exec(protocol_factory, \*args, stdin=subprocess.PIPE, stdout=subprocess.PIPE, stderr=subprocess.PIPE, \*\*kwargs)

-   Create a subprocess from one or more string arguments, where the first string specifies the program to execute, and the remaining strings specify the program's arguments.
+   Create a subprocess from one or more string arguments (character strings or bytes strings encoded to the :ref:`filesystem encoding
+   <filesystem-encoding>`), where the first string
+   specifies the program to execute, and the remaining strings specify the program's arguments.
 (Thus, together the string arguments form the ``sys.argv`` value of the program, assuming it is a Python script.)
 This is